Pogo Connect stylus sensitivity fix

 About a month ago I received a replacement Pogo Connect Smart Pen due to a defect that caused it to stop working.
 Using this replacement for a few days it was clear to me that something was different about this newer model.

-I use Paper by FiftyThree almost exclusively for drawing with the occasional Procreate experiment.
+I use Paper by FiftyThree exclusively for drawing with the occasional Procreate experiment.
 When using either app I noticed that the sensitivity of the Pogo’s tip seemed off.
-To get the full range of stroke sizes I now had to press extremely hard to register a wide stroke (see screenshot below), which really started to screw with how I draw.
+To get the full range of stroke sizes I now had to press extremely hard to register a wide stroke (see screenshot below), which started to screw with how I draw.

 Isolating the cause is hard because so many factors had changed around the same time.